 Will I need a booster shot in the future?

 It’s possible, but doctors don’t know for sure how long immunity will last.
-Last month, Moderna’s CEO estimated his company’s shot may confer immunity for a couple years, so it’s reasonable to assume you’d need a booster in a few years’ time, if COVID-19 is still circulating at that point.
+In January, Moderna’s CEO estimated his company’s shot may confer immunity for a couple years, so it’s reasonable to assume you’d need a booster in a few years’ time, if COVID-19 is still circulating at that point.

 Viral variants may also necessitate booster shots.
 So far, existing COVID-19 vaccines have proven effective against new variants that have emerged as the virus mutates, but over time, it may mutate enough that scientists have to tweak the shots.
 Fortunately, both Pfizer-BioNTech and Moderna have said it would only take about six weeks to create new shots that incorporate the variants’ unique genetic material.